bridgecrewio/docker-syslog-integration/README.md

 # docker-syslog-integration
-The integration is collecting data from Fortigate and sending it to Bridgecrew.
+The docker contains a running logstash agent.
+The docker is collecting data from Fortigate firwall (using syslog) and sends the log data to Bridgecrew cloud in an encrypted secured manner.

 ## Fortigate

-The installation includes 2 steps,
+The installation includes 2 steps:
 1. Fortigate syslog configuration
-2. Install the syslog integration docker
+2. Installing the syslog integration docker

 ### 1. Fortigate syslog configuration
 connect to fortigate console and run the following command: